Last updated: June 28th 2021

 4.3 Information ORCID collects from your use of the Websites

-ORCID collects information about your use of the Websites, and Registry and mailing lists.
-We do this for a variety of reasons, including to monitor when and by whom Registry information has been changed, to help identify and block some spammers, and to provide troubleshooting and support services.
+ORCID collects information about your use of the Websites, Registry and mailing lists.
+We do this for a variety of reasons, including to monitor when and by whom Registry information has been changed, to maintain information security and help identify and block some spammers, and to provide troubleshooting and support services.
 This information may include details about your use of the site such as the date and time of edits that you have made to your Record or when you added and removed an organization to/from your Trusted Organizations list.
 If you contact us for help, we may collect information to assist us in providing support such as the type and version of the Internet browser you are using, the page from which you requested help, the type of device being used (e.g. computer, smart phone, tablet), or the screen resolution.
-We may combine this automatically collected log information to other information we collect about you.
+We may combine this automatically collected log information with other information we collect about you.

 4.4 Information from Cookies and other Tracking Technologies

 We partner with third party(ies) to provide better functionality to the ORCID website.
-While ORCID does not gather information about your activities, our third party(ies) may do so.
+While ORCID does not gather information about your activities on third-party sites, our third party(ies) may do so.
 Our third party(ies) may use technologies such as cookies to gather information about your activities on this website and other sites and may provide you advertising based upon your browsing activities and interest.
 We do not serve ads on our website, but rather the third party(ies) may use interest-based ads on other websites you browse.
 If you wish to not have information that may be collected by third parties using our site used for the purpose of serving you interest-based ads on other sites, you may opt-out by clicking here (or if located in the European Union click here)

 5.0 How We Use Information We Collect